grogers1102/Member-System/README.md

 ## Technologies Used

-- Back-end Technology (Java with Spring Boot Framework)
+- **Back-end Technology:** Java with the Spring Boot Framework
-- Front-end technology (Vanilla Javascript)
-- Database technology (MySQL)
+- **Front-end Technology:** JavaScript
+- **Database Technology:** MySQL

 ## Installation

-To install our application clone the repository and run "mvn spring-boot:run" in the class path.
-You will need to configure the application.properties accordingly.
+To install our application, follow these steps:

+1. Clone the repository to your local machine.
+2. Ensure that you have configured the `application.properties` file appropriately before running the application.
+3. Run the command `mvn spring-boot:run` in the project's root directory to start the application.

 ## Usage

+## Usage

-Our system has these features...
+Our system offers the following key features:

+1. Member Registration: Users can easily register as members and create personalized profiles.
+2. Attendance Tracking: The system enables tracking and management of member attendance for various events and programs.
+3. Performance Evaluation: Administrators can assess and evaluate member performance based on predefined criteria.
+4. Data Management: Securely manage and update member information, ensuring data privacy and security.
+5. Reporting: Generate comprehensive reports on member activities and engagement for informed decision-making.
+6. Communication: Facilitate seamless communication between members and administrators through integrated messaging functionalities.

 ## Contact

-Aden Letchworth - adenrletchworth@gmail.com
+- Aden Letchworth: adenrletchworth@gmail.com
-Maayan Israel -
-Ethan Pan -
-Malik Nasla -
-Garrett Rogers -
-José Chávez -
+- Maayan Israel: [insert email here]
+- Ethan Pan: [insert email here]
+- Malik Nasla: [insert email here]
+- Garrett Rogers: [insert email here]
+- José Chávez: [insert email here]